craftingcity/The-Known-World/ParaeducatorGame.md

 ---
 # Adventures of 'The Paraeducators?'
 ## People
+##### Zipper, the 22nd Subject
+##### Wren, the Water Genasi
+##### Roan, the Slimknife
+##### Nikolai, the Researcher
+##### Saoirse, the Cursed
 ### Trusted Allies
 ### Mortal Adversaries
 ##### The Not A Deer
+> "Something about the deer feels off, however; it is slightly too big to be a normal deer, its antlers are unnaturally shaped, and its eyes are too dark to be natural - less black, and more like a void - as no light reflects from them."
+> "...and is greeted by a strong smell of sulfur.
+There on the floor of the cabin, is the body of Naima.
+It takes Saorise a moment to recognize that it is Naima, as her body is mangled and broken.
+Her mouth ran with some sort of black fluid and her once deep brown eyes were replaced with a dark black color, that same void that belonged to the deer."
 ##### The Research Partner
 ##### The Flame Geneticists
 ### Faction Reputation